-"I am extremely excited about the opportunity to have a coach of the caliber and experience of Skip Holtz leading our football program into the future," said Reneau.
+"I am extremely excited about the opportunity to have a coach of the caliber and experience of Skip Holtz leading our football program into the future," said Reneau during the introductory press conference.
 "The success he has had throughout his career as a head coach is solid and will offer a unique opportunity for our student-athletes to learn from one of the best."

 "It's a privilege to welcome Coach Holtz and his family to Louisiana Tech and to the Louisiana Tech Family."

 Holtz was hired following a national search led by then Louisiana Tech President-Elect Dr. Les Guice.